RUM Monitoring

 All metric pages share the same filter strip:

-- Date range – pick any window
+- Date range – pick any window, with an optional compare-to-previous-period toggle

 - Device – Mobile / Desktop